 - Make sure you have good air circulation.
 This can mean having the fan on the furnace circulating air from time to time or doing something as simple as ensuring the fan is running when you take a shower so moisture can’t collect in the bathroom’s nooks and crannies.

 - Keep an eye on your basement.
 Look for cracks in the concrete and mortar, and have any possible issues looked at when they arise.
 If you find your basement is wet, call Lamunyon as soon as you can to have the water issue addressed quickly and effectively.

 - Consider crawl space encapsulation or another kind of moisture barrier.
-During spring thaws, it is especially common for basements to flood.
+During spring thaws, it is especially common for spring basement floods.
 Some kind of preventative measure could help if you experience recurring moisture problems.

-- When temperatures are frigid, be sure pipes are well-insulated or you keep a small stream of water running in the house to be sure the pipes don’t freeze.
-This likely isn’t a measure you need to take on your own, nor one that happens in this area often, but there are areas of the upper Midwest and Northeast who frequently struggle with frozen pipes because winters get so cold.
-In turn, pipes can burst and the thawing process can be quite costly.
+- When temperatures are frigid, be sure pipes are well-insulated, or you keep a small stream of water running in the house to be sure the pipes don’t freeze.
+This likely isn’t a measure you need to take on your own, nor one that happens in this area often, but there are areas of the upper Midwest and Northeast that frequently struggle with frozen pipes because winters get so cold.
+In turn, pipes can burst, and the thawing process can be quite costly.